subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

   </CodeGroupItem>
 </CodeGroup>

-**Important: Each and every time you make changes to your mapping functions, never forget to rebuild your project.**
+**Important: Whenever you make changes to your mapping functions, you must rebuild your project.**

-Next, gear up for running your first SubQuery Cosmos project.
-Let’s explore the process step by step.
+Now, you are ready to run your first SubQuery project.
+Let’s check out the process of running your project in detail.

 ## 2. Run and Query Your Project